Learning to Answer from Correct Demonstrations

-Indeed, in \Cref{alg:online-learner} we present an online learning algorithm, which we will prove makes at most $\log \abs{\cS}$ mistakes. \Cref{alg:online-learner} is presented more generally, but for now let us focus on the \lq realizable\rq{} variant, with hyperparameters set to $\alpha=2,\beta=0$ (see \Cref{subsec:suboptimal-demonstrator} for the general version).
-The algorithm maintains weights $w^{(t)}(\sigma)$, which are initialized to be uniform over all $\sigma\in\cS$.
-Predictions are based on a weighted majority rule, using these weights, associating with each possible response $y_t$ the sum of the weights of all models $\sigma$ under which it is a correct response to $x_t$ (i.e.,~s.t.~$y_t\in\sigma(x_t)$).
-This is similar to $\pimaj$, which is actually a special case of \Cref{alg:online-learner} with $\alpha=1,\beta=0$.
-As with $\pimaj$, we zero out the weights of $\sigma$ that are not consistent with the demonstration $y_t$, and thus completely remove them from consideration (at least with $\beta=0$, which we use in the realizable setting).
-The difference is that in addition, we also {\em increase} the weights of $\sigma$ under which the predicted action $\widehat{y}_t$ is {\em incorrect} (i.e.,~$\widehat{y}_t\notin\sigma(x_t)$, and so $\sigma$'s vote did not help elect $\widehat{y}_t$).
+We now present \Cref{alg:online-learner}, which we will prove makes at most $\log \abs{\cR}$ mistakes.
+For now let us focus on binary rewards where the demonstrator is always correct, and setting the hyperparameter $\gamma=1$ (see \Cref{subsec:general-multiplicative-weight} for the general version).
+The algorithm maintains weights $w^{(t)}(r)$, which are initialized to be uniform over all $r \in\cR$.
+Predictions are based on a weighted average of the reward.
+For binary rewards, this corresponds to outputting the response $\widehat{y}_t$ which maximizes the sum of the weights of all rewards $r$ under which it is a correct response to $x_t$ (i.e.,~s.t.~$r(x_t,y_t)=1$).
+This is similar to $\pimaj$.
+As with $\pimaj$, we zero out the weights of $r$ that are not consistent with the demonstration $y_t$, and thus completely remove them from consideration.
+The difference is that in addition, we also {\em increase} the weights of $r$ under which the predicted action $\widehat{y}_t$ is {\em not correct} (i.e.,~$r(x_t,\widehat{y}_t)\neq 1$, and so $r$'s vote did not help elect $\widehat{y}_t$).
 We do so despite the fact that we do not know whether $\widehat{y}_t$ is correct or not.
 It turns out that this up-weighting is sufficient to exponentially reduce the number of mistakes the algorithm makes: